Stunning 1 ct super ideal cut F VS2 diamond in sleek solitaire setting – White Flash.

 The ASET (Angular Spectrum Evaluation Tool) is a similar little device developed by the American Gem Society for light performance analysis.
-At a first glance, you might think the ASET scope looks somewhat identical to the idealscope and resembles a children’s toy.
+At first glance, you might think the ASET scope looks somewhat identical to the idealscope and resembles a child’s toy.

-Also, with the ASET and idealscope, you can capture images for analysis by attaching the scopes to the lens of a camera.
+Also, with the ASET and idealscope, you can capture images for analysis by attaching the scopes to the lens of a camera phone.
 Once that is done, you will be able to inspect the images easily on a large screen and do further analysis.

 If you are considering online shopping, I recommend working with these vendors as they have a proven track record of providing great support and high quality diamonds.